gramener/cartogram/README.md

   Macro Settings > Trust Access to the VBA Project object model.
   [Ref](https://stackoverflow.com/a/25638419/100904).

+## Notes

+This application uses Windows' COM for automation.
+It "manually" opens Excel and draws the map.
+So:

+- It only runs Windows
+- MS Excel must be installed
+- You mustn't copy-paste things while it's running.
+It uses the clipboard

 ## Batch Usage

 Create a `config.yaml` with this structure: